bfanger/svelte-preprocess-react/docs/architecture.md

 </App>
 ```

-Both svelte and react have component trees, for context to work in both svelte needs to think the tree is
+Both svelte and react have component trees, for context to work in both Svelte needs to act as if the tree is:

 ```jsx
 <App>